-Fail High Failure that causes the output signal to go to the over-range or high alarm output current (< 3.6 mA).
+Fail High Failure that causes the output signal to go to the high alarm output current (> 21 mA).

-Fail Low Failure that causes the output signal to go to the under-range or low no effect on the safety function.
+Fail Low Failure that causes the output signal to go to the low alarm output current (< 3.6 mA).

-No Effect Failure of a component that is part of the safety function but that has to detect a future fault (such as a fault in a diagnostic circuit) and that is detected by internal diagnostics.
+No Effect Failure of a component that is part of the safety function but that has no effect on the safety function.

+Annunciation Detected Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit) and that is detected by internal diagnostics.
 A Fail Annunciation Detected failure leads to a false diagnostic alarm.

-Annunciation Detected Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit) and that is not detected by internal diagnostics.
+Annunciation Undetected Failure that does not directly impact safety but does impact the ability to detect a future fault (such as a fault in a diagnostic circuit) and that is not detected by internal diagnostics.